NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Alchemist.md

 * * *

 You put your alchemical interest into practice.
-You become trained in alchemical bombs and Crafting; if you were already trained in Crafting, you instead become trained in a skill of your choice.
-You become trained in alchemist class DC.
-You gain the alchemist's [[Class Features/Infused Reagents|Infused Reagents]] class feature, gaining a number of reagents each day equal to your level.
-You also gain the [[Feats/Alchemical Crafting|Alchemical Crafting]] feat and four additional formulas for 1st-level alchemical items, as well as the ability to create free items during your daily preparations.
-Your advanced alchemy level is 1 and doesn't increase on its own.
+You become trained in alchemical bombs, the alchemist class DC, and Crafting; if you were already trained in Crafting, you instead become trained in a skill of your choice.

-* * *

-**Special** You cannot select another dedication feat until you have gained two other feats from the alchemist archetype.
+You gain the [[PF2e Journals/Archetypes/Quick Alchemy|Quick Alchemy]] benefits, creating up to 4 versatile vials during your daily preparations.
+Add the formulas for four additional common alchemical items to your formula book, in addition to those you gain from Alchemical Crafting.

 ## [[Feats/Basic Concoction|Basic Concoction]] Feat 4